It’s crunch time in the World Cup – and England are still in the tournament!

 Making a mini-indoor stadium will ensure you can enjoy all the footballing action from your front room, and not have to worry about getting a seat or someone standing in your way.
 Here are our top tips:

-One of the major complaints that attendees of sporting events have is the quality of the seating – sadly, fitting tens of thousands of people into a stadium means that it is just not possible to give everyone an extra comfy chair, and so rows of plastic seats are used instead.
+One of the major complaints that attendees of football matches have is the quality of the seating – sadly, fitting tens of thousands of people into a stadium means that it is just not possible to give everyone an extra comfy chair!

 However, when you’re watching the game in the comfort of your own home, you can choose precisely where you sit and what you sit on, so the options are almost endless.

 The classic choice is La-Z-Boy, which is perhaps synonymous with American armchair sports fans, but actually produces a wide range of furniture that would fit into most living rooms, with the added option of several recline functions and even cup holders and speakers so you literally don’t have to leave your chair for the entire match.

 If you’re having lots of people round for the game, then recreating the stadium feel may actually be preferable, in which case you can substitute the hard plastic stadium seating for some cushioned, foldable chairs that can easily fit in lots of people while still providing a degree of comfort.

 While opening a burger stand and a bar in your home is taking things a little bit too far, you can still do your bit to offer a diverse food and drink selection that is a break from the norm.

 If the weather is good, then setting up the barbecue outside is an excellent way of creating burgers, hotdogs and vegetarian options that can then be carried indoors to eat in front of the match – and easier still if your house has patio or bi-fold doors.

 Of course, the British weather is also liable to play a part in scuppering your ambitions, but thankfully there is the oven as a stand-by if the rain begins to pour.